What we do in Galileo’s workshop!

-Your child will also hand figure their very own double convex lens, in much the same way Galileo did and then determine its focal length.
+Your child will also hand figure their very own double convex lens, in much the same way Galileo did.

 Outdoor team challenges and games are used to reveal the wonders of light and optics.
 Will your team be the first to focus the light?
 What strategies will your child come up with?